Gag name: Film

-The name "Farquaad" ("fuckwad") from Shrek is notorious for its occurrence in a family-oriented film.
+The name "Lord Farquaad" ("Lord Fuckwad") from Shrek is somewhat notorious for occurring in a family-oriented film.

 Television

 Gag names have appeared prominently in several adult-oriented American animated series, including Beavis and Butt-Head, South Park, and most notably The Simpsons, where Bart Simpson frequently calls Moe's Tavern asking for nonexistent patrons with gag names, prompting bartender Moe Szyslak to call out for the person.
 These gag names include, "Mike Rotch" (my crotch), "Seymour Butz" (see more butts), "Oliver Klozoff" (all of her clothes off), "Amanda Hugginkiss" (a man to hug and kiss), "Ollie Tabooger" (I'll eat a booger), and "Homer Sexual" (homosexual).
 This running joke is based on the real-life Tube Bar prank calls.
-However, in the episode "Flaming Moe's", this gag backfired against Bart when he called for a person named "Hugh Jass" ("huge ass") when it was revealed that there actually was a patron at Moe's Tavern named Hugh Jass.
+However, in the episode "Flaming Moe's", this gag backfired against Bart when he called for a person named "Hugh Jass" (huge ass) when it was revealed that there actually was a patron at Moe's Tavern named Hugh Jass.
 Similarly, in the episode "Donnie Fatso", a call comes through for a "Yuri Nator" (urinator) from Fat Tony, which is revealed to be an actual bar patron which was misunderstood as a prank call.

 Radio

-Episodes of Car Talk followed their actual staff credits with a much longer list of pun-based fictional ones, varying from episode to episode but usually concluding with an "Erasmus B. Dragon" ("her ass must be dragging").
+Episodes of Car Talk followed their actual staff credits with a much longer list of pun-based fictional ones, varying from episode to episode but usually concluding with an "Erasmus B. Dragon" (her ass must be draggin').

 Other

-The title of the 1979 Frank Zappa album Sheik Yerbouti ("shake your booty") referenced the hit disco song (Shake, Shake, Shake) Shake Your Booty.
+The title of the 1979 Frank Zappa album Sheik Yerbouti was a pun on the hit disco song "(Shake, Shake, Shake) Shake Your Booty".